amzamulh/amzamulh/README.md

 <div align="center">
-  <h1> WELCOME TO MY PROFILE</h1>
+  <h2> Wwlcome to my profile</h2>
 </div>

-#### I am Md Amzamul Haque, a professional web developer with a passion for creating amazing experiences.
-I'm from Bangladesh
+#### I am Amzam, a web application developer and love to create amazing and chalengeable projects.
+I am from Bangladesh.